Kevin-free/online-resume/content/project/Looking for the Best Musicmate/index.md

 slides: ""
 ---

-Personally designed and developed a music social WeChat mini-program, aiming to find the best friends through music.
-The front end is developed using native WeChat applets, and the background is developed using Java based on Spring.
-It mainly includes modules such as music service, music interaction and exclusive recommendation.
-The service is offline, and the code is open source on [GitHub](https://github.com/Kevin-free/yinyuan_server).
+A personally designed and developed music social WeChat Mini Program, awarded third place in the WeChat Mini Program Application Development Competition.
+Utilizes Java, Python, MySQL, Redis, mahout, WeChat Mini Program, and other technologies, offering music services, interactive features, and personalized recommendations.
+[GitHub](https://github.com/Kevin-free/yinyuan_server).

 The system architecture is as shown in the figure below.